rrajatrajput/portfolio-demo/README.md

 # portfolio-demo
 This is my new git repository.
 <br>
-Author - Rajat Parmar (Management Associate)
+Author - Rajat Parmar (Management Associate)pursuing MBA.